the-coding-pie/notes_app/README.md

 ## How to use it?

-I separated the Django backend from the ReactJS frontend.
+I developed both the Django backend and the ReactJS frontend separately.
 One of the many ways to run this project is to **run the Django backend API alone** and then **use the React frontend to consume the API**.

-To do that first:
+So to do that, first:

 - `git clone` or `Download ZIP` this repo `https://github.com/the-coding-pie/notes_app.git`

+Then setup the Backend...

 # Backend Setup

-Now let's activate the backend API server:
+To start/activate the Backend API server:

 - `cd notes_app/backend/backend/`